Forecasting Algorithms for Causal Inference with Panel Data: Comparison of SyNBEATS to Popular Estimators

 \subparagraph{Synthetic Controls} We implement the SC method as proposed by \citet{abadie2010}.
 As recommended in the subsequent literature, we use pre-treatment outcomes to assess a control state's suitability for inclusion in the SC \cite{cavallo2013, doudchenkoimbens2016}.

-\subparagraph{Two-Way Fixed Effects} We focus on a standard two-way fixed effects (TWFE) regression model.
+\subparagraph{Two-Way Fixed Effects} We consider a standard TWFE regression model without time-varying covariates.
 For consistency with the other methods we consider, we allow the treatment effect to vary by post-treatment year, and estimate the following model:

 Unlike the other approaches considered here, we estimate the TWFE model on both the pre-treatment values of $Y_{st}(0)$ as well as the post-treatment values of $Y_{st}(1)$.
 The model's implied prediction of the potential untreated outcome in a given post-treatment year can be derived from the estimated treatment effect in the corresponding year: